Crypto-Expert/stratum-mining/README.md

 * Original version by Slush0 and ArtForz (original stratum code)
 * More Features added by GeneralFault, Wadee Womersley, Viperaus, TheSeven and Moopless
 * Multi Algo, Vardiff, DB and MPOS support done by Ahmed_Bodi, penner42 and Obigal
+* Riecoin support by gatra

 #License
-This software is provides AS-IS without any warranties of any kind.
+This software is provided AS-IS without any warranties of any kind.
 Please use at your own risk.